Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

             return password
 ```

-In this example we limit the search to digits only, but it can be expanded at a cost of computational time.
+In this example, we limit the search to digits only, but it can be expanded at a cost of computational time.
 ```python
 Connected by ('127.0.0.1', 64490)
  21%|██        | 4/19 [01:11<04:29, 17.94s/it]